 The St Vincent de Paul Society is challenging schools and their students to take a positive stand against poverty by helping us to rebuild lives.

 Across SA, the Society has over 3,000 members and volunteers who continue the vital work of visiting people in their homes, providing assistance and friendship.
 This year approximately 20,000 visits will be made to homes, nursing homes, hospitals and prisons.

 Did you know that in addition to running the well known Vinnies shops, our range of ‘good works’ extends to home visits, providing housing, supporting refugee and migrants, delivering meals through Fred’s Van services and a host of other activities that continue our mission.

-Call us to find what activity suits your school.
-Read ‘The Saint’ to understand more about Vinnies and to see what others have done to raise awareness and funds.
-Visit your local Vinnies centre to donate your no longer needed goods.
+Read the Education Update 2018 to understand more about Vinnies and to see what others have done to raise awareness and funds, and how your school might get involved.

 Do not hesitate to contact Jayne Shortt, Schools and Community Engagement Officer to discuss how your school can engage with Vinnies.